shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, natural luck comes to your aid.
 You regain 5 spell points whenever:

--   You or an ally rolls a 20 on a d20 or crits on an attack roll
+-   You or an ally rolls a 20 on a d20 or crits on an attack roll that hits
--   An enemy creature rolls a 1 on a d20 or fumbles on an attack roll
+-   An enemy creature rolls a 1 on a d20 or fumbles on an attack roll that misses

 ### Good Fortune